CjaiyeO/weatherapp/README.md

 # Weather Fetching Script

-This Python script fetches weather data using the OpenWeatherMap API.
+This Python script fetches weather data using the accuweather API.

 ## Usage